mvw/hackerrank/Functional Programming/Interpreter and Compilers/While Language/README.md

 * implementing operator precedence

 Solutions:
-* For the first case Wirth shows how to express left recursion by repetition, e.g. using A -> b A^* instead
+* for the first case Wirth shows how to express left recursion by repetition, e.g. using A -> b A^* instead
-* For the second case one splits the grammar rule into several rules, from lower to higher precedence
+* for the second case one splits the grammar rule into several rules, from lower to higher precedence

 We encounter such a production here: